 For Uk rock guiding, you need to bring all of your own technical climbing equipment – ie a helmet, harness, rock boots, belay device with locking carabiner, nut key, 120cm sling with locking carabiner, prussick loop for abseiling.
 In addition, please bring liquid chalk and gloves for belaying/changeovers.
 As normal, the Guide will provide all ropes and climbing protection equipment (nuts, cams, quickdraws etc).

-For Alpine Mountaineering, try to provide all of your own technical equipment if possible – ie all items on the kit list.
-We still have hire kit available in Chamonix, but less than normal due to the requirement to disinfect everything between users.
-This means that we have to rotate multiple sets of kit, which means less is available at any one time.
+For Ice Climbing, Alpine Mountaineering and Scottish Winter Climbing, try to provide all of your own technical equipment if possible – ie all items on the kit list.
+We still have some hire kit available, but less than normal due to the requirement to disinfect equipment between users.
 If you need to hire kit – please advise us right away, so we can confirm availability and plan accordingly.

 What to Expect on your Trip

-Briefings will take place at a venue where social distancing is possible and will ideally be held outdoors.
+Briefings will take place at a venue where social distancing is possible and may be held outdoors.
 In some circumstances, briefings may take place over the phone.
-For kit checks, expect the Guide to be less ‘hands on’ than normal – eg if a piece of personal equipment needs adjusting, rather than helpfully doing it for you, they may demonstrate and ask you to make the adjustment yourself and verify that it’s done correctly.
+For kit checks, expect the Guide to be less ‘hands on’ than normal – eg if a piece of personal equipment needs adjusting, they may demonstrate and ask you to make the adjustment yourself and verify that it’s done correctly.
 Please bear with us – we are all having to do things a little differently now!

 Personal Clothing and Equipment You need to make sure you have everything you will need for the day – ie no sharing of food, water, sun cream, clothing, personal equipment etc. Please double check you have everything with you before setting off each morning and make sure you have sufficient clothing for any weather, not just the bluebird forecast..